 Plan to have another source of income until you can comfortably support yourself with coaching.
 People don’t like to hear this because it feels like they’re a failure until they’re making the big bucks solely from coaching.
 But this is how you plan to succeed.
 Take care of yourself.
 You will not build a thriving business supporting other people if you’re living in panic and deprivation.

 Any way you can.
-I recommend starting with the One Problem, One Person, One Solution approach and offering it to people who could use it, whether that means online or in your neighborhood.
+I recommend starting with the One Problem, One Person, One Solution approach that I teach my clients, whether that means online or in your neighborhood.
 In other words, identify one person you’d love to help, one problem that they have, and one solution that you can offer to fix their problem.
 Keep it simple and don’t let yourself be overwhelmed with all the amazing things you can offer to help every person imaginable.

 Marketing, social proof, blah, blah, blah.
 You can read about that in a million places.